aws-samples/webhooks/send-webhooks/README.md

 ## Setup

-1. Deploy the application using AWS SAM
+1. Deploy the application using AWS SAM and follow the instructions.

 ```
 sam deploy --guided
 ```

-2. Once the application is deployed, you can test a status update by modifying the DynamoDB table.
+2. Once the application is deployed, you can test a webhook delivery by modifying the DynamoDB table.
 For example:

 ```
 paymentId=$(date -u +"%Y%m%dT%H%M%S")